SchlossLab/opf/doc/index.md

 *** =right

-* Turnbaugh et al argue there is no core microbiome at the taxonomic level but there may be a functional core
+* Turnbaugh et al argue there is no taxanomic core but there may be a functional core
 * This seems to be true with the very coarse metric of KEGG functional categories
 * OPFs reflect the 16s (dis)similarity

 ---